loeffel-io/docs/docs/1.0/getting-started/introduction.md

 Serve is build on two components:

 - Serve Server receives your deployments and manages all your docker containers painlessly.
-- Serve Client pushes your `.serve.yml` config and files to the Serve Server
+- Serve Client pushes your `.serve.yml` configs and files to the Serve Server

 ## Requirements